If you have not found a service that can help you see our Help Directory or go back to the Going to the family court section.

 They also offer a call-back service between 8am-5.300pm Monday-Friday.
 There is a charge of £20 for a 30 minute advice call and then an additional charge of an extra £10 for each additional 15 minutes.

 To access the service, you need someone from an advice agency (such as a CAB or Law Centre), or a MP or practising lawyer to refer you.
 You need to send a completed application form (on paper, not email) at least three weeks before the hearing or deadline for the piece of work you want help with.
-You can find information about how to apply here: Bar Pro Bono Unit - do you need help?
+You can find information about how to apply here: Advocate - do you need help?

 If the casework team do not think that they have enough information in the application, they will ask you to supply more.
 Once the casework team is satisfied that they have enough information, the casework team will send your application to a senior barrister.
 The senior barrister’s job is to determine whether the Unit should find you a barrister.
 If they decide that the Unit should find you a barrister, the casework team will start looking for a barrister to help you.
 Because they rely on volunteers, they cannot guarantee to find someone to help you, but they will do their best.